Amid false 2020 claims, GOP states eye voting system upgrade

 “I think one of the things our citizens wanted to know after the last elections, that we did have a way to verify them in paper,” Williams said.

 Cassidy reported from Atlanta.
-Associated Press writers Tom Davies in Indianapolis; Kevin McGill in New Orleans; Emily Wagster Pettus in Jackson, Mississippi; and Michael Catalini in Trenton, New Jersey, contributed to this report.
+Associated Press writers Tom Davies in Indianapolis; Kevin McGill in New Orleans; Emily Wagster Pettus in Jackson, Mississippi; and Mike Catalini in Trenton, New Jersey, contributed to this report.